-The McArthur River project is a fully developed property with an underground mine operation located in Northern Saskatchewan, Canada approximately 620 km north of Saskatoon.
-The project is currently owned by a joint venture between Cameco (69.805%) and Orano (30.195%).
+The McArthur River project includes the fully developed McArthur River mine operation, being a currently idled underground mine operation, located in northern Saskatchewan, Canada approximately 620 km north of Saskatoon.
+Cameco has disclosed that the project is currently owned by a joint venture between Cameco (69.805%) and Orano (30.195%).

 In addition to the resources outlined at the McArthur River Mine, several historical uranium deposits and showings have been discovered on the project.
-These include the P2 Main, BJ Lake, and Harrigan Zone showings.
-These historical deposits do not have any resources attributed to them.
+These include the P2 Main, BJ Lake, and Harrigan Zone deposits.
+These historical deposits do not have current resources attributed to them.